kuestess/homebridge-platform-insteonlocal/README.md

   - `groupID`:  Insteon group ID for a scene
   - `keypadbtn`: Keypad button to check for status of a scene, in caps.
 For a six-button configuration, use 'ON' if the ON/OFF buttons are your scene controller.
   - `dimmable`:  dimmable or non-dimming device - valid values are "yes" or "no".
 This is automatically set to 'yes' for dimmer/lightbulb device types.
-  - `deviceType`:  valid values include 'lightbulb', 'dimmer', 'switch', 'scene', 'remote', 'iolinc', 'motionsensor', 'leaksensor', 'outlet', 'keypad', 'shades', 'blinds', 'smoke', and 'fan'.
+  - `deviceType`:  valid values include 'lightbulb', 'dimmer', 'switch', 'scene', 'remote', 'iolinc', 'motionsensor', 'leaksensor', 'doorsensor', 'outlet', 'keypad', 'shades', 'blinds', 'smoke', and 'fan'.
   - `refresh`:  device-level refresh interval in seconds.
 This will override the platform-level refresh value and will still refresh individual devices even if platform-level polling is turned off.
   - `controllers`: this is an array `["<Insteon ID>","<Insteon ID>"]` of other Insteon devices that this device is controlled by. ie if you have a plug in dimmer that is controlled by a wall switch you would add the wall switch ID as a controller for the plug in dimmer.
 The controller device does not need to be a device listed in the config.json
+  - `targetKeypadID`: this is an array `["<Insteon ID>","<Insteon ID>"]` of Insteon keypad(s), whose scene button LED you would like to set accoridngly to the state of the device.
+See additional notes below on Target Keypad Button.
+  - `targetKeypadBtn`: this is an array `["button_letter","button_letter"]` of Insteon keypad button(s), 'A' - 'H', that corresponds to the array `targetKeypadID`.
+See additional notes below on Target Keypad Button.
+  - `targetKeypadSixBtn`: this is an array `[true/false, true/false]` of Insteon keypad button configuration(s) corresponding to the array `targetKeypadID`. `true` denote a 6-button keypad, while `false` denotes an 8-button keypad.
+See additional notes below on Target Keypad Button.
   - `disabled`: set to true to disable Insteon communication for a device (defaults to false).
 Device will still appear in Home (or other apps), but can't be controlled.
 Good to use for 'seasonal' devices.

 Battery operated devices: Battery status is monitored for battery operated devices (leak, motion, door/window sensors) and will alert when the device sends a low battery signal.
 The heartbeat for those devices is also monitored (sent from device every 24 hours).
 You will also receive a low battery alert if no heartbeat is received within 24 hours.